How To Fix Cloudy Hot Tub Water

 - Shower before jumping in your hot tub to help remove dead skin and other moisturisers

-Cloudy hot tub water is a common problem for many issues, but this can be easily fixed by following some simple steps:
+Cloudy hot tub water is a common problem for many users, but this can be easily fixed by following some simple steps:

 - Drain your hot tub if the water is over 4 to 5 weeks old